nasvt-phys117/nasvt-phys117.github.io/_posts/vim_snippets/2021-01-22-vim-snippets.md

         the [wiki](https://wiki.archlinux.org/index.php/TeX_Live) for
         more info.

-If you have no previous experience with $\LaTeX$, you can use Markdown which is much simpler and easier to learn.
+**Tip**:If you have no previous experience with $\LaTeX$, you can use Markdown which is much simpler and easier to learn.
 A good starting point would be [Typora](https://typora.io/) which is pretty much ok except for the fact that the developer hasn\'t released the code to the public.
 A libre alternative that I\'ve used is [UberWriter/Apostrophe](https://gitlab.gnome.org/somas/apostrophe).
 These programs don\'t support snippets as far as I\'m aware but they\'re ok for casual writing.

 Lastly, we will need a text editor that can actually support snippets.
 Microsoft\'s [Visual Studio Code](https://code.visualstudio.com/) is easy to learn and provides all the necessary tools with just a few clicks.
-My new favorite editor is vim which is highly customizable, lightweight and most importantly, minimal.
+My new favorite editor is vim which is highly customizable and lightweight.
+Where it really shines though, is the keyboard based workflow.
 We will go over both of these starting with Visual Studio Code.
 I use the OSS version which is installed via flatpak but any version would work.
 I suggest the official download since you don\'t need any additional post-installation setup.

 ## Snippets in Visual Studio Code